LOCAL DISTRICT AND SCHOOL BASED SUPPORT

 from dropping out of school.

-purchase PSA Counselor time, please complete and submit the itinerant letter as
+purchase PSA Counselor time, please complete and submit the Itinerant PSA Counselor letter found on the School Fiscal Services Office page under the Personnel section found here.

 Pupil Services and Attendance Field Coordinator